exbotanical/http-factory/README.md

-## http-factory | A Declarative Axios Client Factory
+## http-factory | A Declarative Http Interface Factory
-Dead simple Axios clients
+A wrapper for Axios that offers a declarative way to instantiate http interfaces